Here are the best Types of Monstera that you can include in your houseplant collection for an instant green appeal with the beautiful cut foliage!

 Botanical Name: Monstera borsigiana variegata

-If you like plants with contrasting foliage, then you will love this Monstera!
+If you like Types of variegated Monstera, then you will love this Monstera!
 It has pure white and green leaves, which look stunning!

 12. Split Leaf Philodendron